xray-forge/xray-16-types/src/plugins/strip/README.md

-# strip
+﻿# strip Plugin

-TypeScriptToLua plugin that removes selected constructs from the emitted Lua.
+`xray16/plugins/strip` removes selected constructs from TypeScriptToLua output.

-The plugin takes a configuration object from the `luaPlugins` entry and strips only what you enable.
-Nothing is removed unless the matching flag is on.
+Use it to keep release Lua smaller and to erase imports that only exist for TypeScript typing.
+The plugin reads its options from the `luaPlugins` entry.

 ```json
 { "name": "xray16/plugins/strip", "luaLogger": true, "engineImports": true }